notthattal/multiple-sclerosis-research/README.md

 # Multiple Sclerosis Gait Augmentation With The Cionic Neural Sleeve

 ## Notes on Running Code
-- Due to the sourcing of this dataset coming from Cionic itself, the sourcing code only works with their internal repository.
-The sourcing file works as a command line tool and a secret access token provided by Cionic is required to actual source the data.
-Thus, the file in this repository will not actually work.
-However, I have included the code to show an example of the steps I used to actually source this data.
+- Due to the sourcing of this dataset coming from Cionic itself, the code used to source the data is proprietary information.
+Thus, sourcing code has been omitted from this repository.

 ## Steps to run eda.py:
 1. Set-up and activate a virtual environment: